insin/newforms/docs/interactive_forms.rst

 into a ``<form>``'s ``onSubmit`` event and passing the ``<form>`` node into ``Form.validate()``.

-While the ``onSubmit`` event must always be used o determine when the user is done with form input, we can also provide feedback for the user as they work their way through the form's fields.
+While the ``onSubmit`` event must always be used in this way to determine when the user is done with form input, we can also provide feedback for the user as they work their way through the form's fields.

-To validate individual form fields as the user interacts with them, you can pass a ``validation`` argument when instantiating a Form or Field.
+To validate individual form fields as the user interacts with them, pass a ``validation`` argument when instantiating a Form or Field.

 Passing a ``validation`` argument when instantiating a form sets up interactive validation for every field on the form.